Table of contents

 Step 1: Obtain consent from the applicant to confirm their employment history.
 On your rental application, disclose that by signing the document, the tenant consents to an employment background check.
 You can also mention this fact to the tenant during your pre-screening interview.

 Step 2: Ask for proof of earnings.
 Request that the tenant provide you with a copy of a few months’ pay stubs.
-That way, you can verify if their monthly earnings match what they’ve listed on their rental application.
+That way, you can cross reference and verify if their monthly earnings match what they’ve listed on their rental application, and across all documents.

 Step 3: Find the employer’s contact details.
-Search online (company website, social media profiles, etc.) to find the tenant’s employer and obtain their phone number and email address.
+Search online (company website, Linkedin business page and reference’s profiles, etc) to find the tenant’s employer and obtain their phone number and email address.
+When you do this, look for common signs of fake references: the business page has sufficient employees listed under it, and the reference’s profile photo is legitimate and not an AI rendering.

 Step 4: Contact the employer to verify the tenant’s employment status.
 Reach out to the tenant’s employer to confirm the details provided by the tenant on their rental application, such as their start date at the company and monthly earnings.